hayesjt/Project_3/dashboard/README.md

     1. Step Count
     2. Current Heart Rate
-    3. Sleep Hour Count
+    3. Calories Burned
     4. Activity Tracker
     5. Body Battery

 # Database Information:

-We've reached out to some companies to use their API for an example but have not gotten responses yet.
-Once we do, we plan on connecting the API.
-For now, all entries are stored in a Mongo DB and used as sample data.
+We've reached out to some companies to use their API and have only gotten access to Google Fit's API.
+We plan on connecting with more smart watch API's.
+For now, entries are stored in a Mongo DB and used as sample data, along with Google Fit's API database.

 Main Table = Users (storing simple user information).
 Sub Tables = Tables are made for each working component in react then connected to the main table by forge in keys.